 • never gave us the right info to function successfully in the world..

-Bad mirroring: The more severe the parent’s self-absorption the less they provide their children with positive mirroring, which kids must have in order to forge a sense of Self as it relates to other people.
+Bad mirroring: The more severe parents’ self-absorption is the less they provide their children with positive mirroring, which kids must have in order to forge a sense of Self & as it relates to other people.
 Without this pure feed-back from the beginning (“I get who you are, exactly the way you are”) it’s very hard to develop a true image of ourselves.
 Our family’s narcissism created a kind of childhood black magic: “If they don’t see me then I must not exist!”

 No matter at what age, when we are in the presence of a severe narcissist we are actually alone, since N. only recognize themselves as having reality or viability.
 We are in fact INVISIBLE to them as separate entities.

 • For a healthy adult, being with someone & still feeling ‘alone’ is at best boring, at worst aggravating.